jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 - I’ll try to conform with WPUB manifest spec in next-book as much as possible, so that next-book effectively *becomes WPUB*.

-- I’ll try to bring in more people, so that the project gets a more realistic outline — in it’s vision, schope, short time goals etc.
+- I’ll try to bring the in-browser UI of a basic next-book to the level of a standard e-book.

 - I’ll try to work with some institution that creates book-shaped content to produce next-book at some scale over the summer.
 (I’m eyeing [Standard E-books][standard] for a long time, but I did not feel that the prototype is good enough.)

 - I’ll try to work with an academic publisher (or similar) that produces books at scale, so that next-book is tried in a production environment.

 - I’ll cover the code of the prototype with automated tests to make contributing easier.

+- I’ll try to bring in more people, so that the project gets a more realistic outline — in it’s vision, schope, short time goals etc. (And to make all these goals above to use plural pronouns, haha.)

 If you feel that all this is in any way good, please let me know.
 If you’d like to join forces in any way, please let me know right now!